telerik/maui-docs/controls/pdfviewer/fonts.md

 ---
 title: Fonts
 page_title: .NET MAUI PDF Viewer Documentation - Fonts
-description: Review how to register the fonts in the PDF document.
+description: Learn how to register the fonts in the PDF document.
 position: 7
 slug: pdfviewer-fonts
 ---

 # Fonts

-The Telerik .NET MAUI PDF Viewer supports standard and embedded fonts.
+The Telerik UI for .NET MAUI PDF Viewer supports [standard](#standard-fonts) and [embedded fonts](#embedded-fonts).

 ## Standard Fonts

 There are 14 standard fonts that are not embedded in the document when you use them.
-As our .NET MAUI PdfViewer works with the [RadPdfProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) model, these fonts can be accessed through the PdfProcessing [FontsRepository class](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.fixed.model.fonts.fontsrepository).
+As our .NET MAUI PDF Viewer works with the [RadPdfProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) model, these fonts can be accessed through the PdfProcessing [`FontsRepository` class](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.fixed.model.fonts.fontsrepository).

 You can find a full list of the provided standard fonts below: